-With 196 WRC rallies, he still holds the record for most career starts in the world championship until 2019, when JM Latvala set the new record.
-Sainz is still very active and in January 2018 he participated in his eleventh Dakar Rally, as a member of Peugeot Sport's Dream Team, scoring his second victory in a Peugeot 3008 DKR Maxi.
+With 196 WRC rallies, he was holding the record for most career starts in the world championship until 2019, when JM Latvala set the new record.
+Sainz is still very active and in January 2019 he participated in his twelfth Dakar Rally.
+A year earlier, as a member of Peugeot Sport's Dream Team, he scored his second Dakar Rally victory in a Peugeot 3008 DKR Maxi.

 Real Madrid was his first love